 In a city where simply finding a balcony large enough for a pot of basil can be a challenge, one may be surprised to discover that chicken coops can be found across all five boroughs.
 Chickens were once primarily kept by older city residents, including many who come from places in the world where a backyard supply of fresh eggs is taken for granted.
 More recently, everyone from Park Slope housewives to Bushwick hipsters appears to be embracing the backyard chicken craze.

 6sqft’s ongoing series Apartment Living 101 is aimed at helping New Yorkers navigate the challenges of creating a happy home in the big city.
-This week we share the 10 best plants suited for both bright and dark bathroom environments.
+This week, we’ve put together the top five reasons it makes sense to move in the winter.

 Until the end of WWII, moving day in New York City was May 1.
 Today, many people continue to move on this date and in the four months following, but if you’re a renter looking for great value, more options, and lower stress, the very best move dates fall in the winter months.
 In this article, we outline why a winter move makes sense and how to prepare for one.

 As long as Fido’s not a ferret, of course.
 You may not know this, but you could be able to keep a pet in a “no pets” apartment–legally.
 New York City’s Pet Law, established in 1983, may actually override your landlord’s kibosh on your kitty or pup, as long as certain criteria are met.
 Your pet can’t be one of the many, many critters on the city’s “banned” list, which includes the aforementioned ferrets, pot-bellied pigs, most snakes, hedgehogs, and squirrels.